kclose3/RipCord/README.md

 RipCord starts running upon installation and will launch automatically at every system startup.
 Inserting the *RipCord* USB drive will "arm" the system.
 The next time the drive is removed, the computer will go to sleep.

 To uninstall RipCord:
-- Delete the two files noted above
+1. Delete the two files noted above
+2. Restart your computer to ensure that the service is no longer running

 ---
 ChangeLog